 Where Table 6-1-1 requires web posting notice, the City shall post a notice on the City's website.
-The notice shall generally be in the form of a meeting or hearing agenda or a Notice of Decision.
+The notice shall generally be in the form of a hearing agenda, list of applications, or a Notice of Decision.